YairMZ/LDPC/docs/ldpc_overview/representation.md

 | Image taken from [{{ bib_author[0].name }}]({{bib_author[0].url}})|

 For instance, $f_0$ is connected to $c_0,c_1,c_2,c_3$ as implied by the first row of $H$.
-Since this code is regular, every variable node has 2 edges, and each check node 4 edges.
+Since this code is regular, every variable node has two edges, and each check node has four edges.
 A Tanner graph is characterized by a *cycle* and a *girth*.
 A cycle of length $\nu$ in a Tanner graph is a closed path of $\nu$ edges.
-In the example graph shown above, the bold edges exhibit a cycle of 6 edges.
-A girth $\gamma$ of a Tanner graph is the minimal cycle length in the graph.
+The bold edges exhibit a cycle of 6 edges in the example graph shown above.
+A girth $\gamma$ of a Tanner graph is the minimum cycle length in the graph.
 Short cycles degrade the decoding performance of an LDPC decoder.